Be Aware › Mule Deer

 - Attracting deer to your property through feeding may attract predators, like cougars, that follow deer herds.

-- Feeding deer near neighborhoods and roadways increases the risk of vehicle collisions.
+- Feeding deer near neighborhoods and roadways increases the risk of vehicle collisions and other human/wildlife conflicts.

 - Annual migration patterns to wintering areas may be disrupted if the deer are enticed to remain at a feeding area.

-Deer can become trapped and injured by falling into window wells.
-Once in a well, deer may crash through the glass and do damage to the home in their efforts to escape.
-To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter inch hardware cloth or wire.
+- Deer can become trapped and injured by falling into window wells.
+Once in a well, deer may crash through the glass and do damage to themselves and your home in their efforts to escape.
+To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter-inch hardware cloth or wire.

 - Slow down while driving through deer habitats, especially at dawn and dusk and during the spring and winter months when they are migrating.